Local Businesses Step up to Help During Shortage of Personal Protection Equipment

 Many local companies have stepped forward and changed their normal production to producing products to help in the fight against the disease.

-Three local companies who are busy producing face shields for local and national healthcare workers include Seneca Woodworking, Vinyl Graphics Unlimited, and Matrix Group.
+Three local companies who are busy producing face shields for local and national healthcare workers include Clarion-based Seneca Woodworking, Vinyl Graphics Unlimited in Shippenville, and Matrix Group of Seneca.

 “There are a lot of different people coming up with open-source designs for personal protection equipment (PPE),” Ryan Wenner, owner of Seneca Woodworking, said.
 “Things like respirators, facemasks, and ventilators.”

-According to Wenner, many businesses across the country are stepping up in the fight.
+According to Wenner, a Clarion resident and a graduate of Cranberry Area High School, many businesses across the country are stepping up in the fight.

 “With all this stuff, there is no broad regulatory approval,” Wenner said.
 “It is basically people saying that as opposed to people dying here is what people can make to help hospitals.”